HUHNcode/Lucid-addon/docs/ChatBot.md

 -   **Regex-based message extraction**: Captures player names and messages using a customizable regex pattern.
 -   **Automated replies**: Sends predefined responses based on detected items.
--   **Configurable delay**: Controls the time before responding to messages.
+-   **Configurable delays**: Controls the time before responding to messages.
+-   **Duplicate message delay**: Prevents the bot from sending the same response to the same player within a configurable time frame.
 -   **Keyword filtering**: Messages can be required to contain certain words while avoiding forbidden ones.
 -   **Smart Mode**: Dynamically detects keywords within specific sections of a message.
 -   **Notifications**: Plays a sound and displays a toast notification when a matching message is found.